Improved early warning of compact binary mergers using higher modes of gravitational radiation: A population study: Motivation and Method

 \subsection{Calculating the expected localisation skyarea}

 Working with the assumption that the GW detector noise is stationary and Gaussian, determining a trigger to be significant enough for follow-up comes down to setting some pre-defined threshold on the matched filter SNR.
 This is because the statistical properties of zero-mean, stationary Gaussian noise are entirely determined by the power spectral density (PSD), $S(f)$, and the optimal filter to search for known signals buried in it is the matched filter.
 The localisation area pertaining to a confidence interval can be estimated from the separation of the detectors, their individual effective bandwidths, and the SNRs.
-We briefly discuss below the method to evaluate the localisation skyarea, which is based entirely on \citet{Fairhurst1, Fairhurst2}; the reader may refer to these for additional details.
+We briefly discuss below the method \footnote{Note that this is a Fisher matrix based approach which provides a lower bound on statistical errors.} to evaluate the localisation skyarea, which is based entirely on \citet{Fairhurst1, Fairhurst2}; the reader may refer to these for additional details.

 It is convenient to express the SNR and the bandwidth of a detector in terms of the frequency moments:

 where $h(f)$ is the Fourier transform of the GW waveform.
 The SNR ($\rho$) is computed from the zeroth ($n = 0$) moment (the network SNR is the quadrature sum of the individual detector SNRs), and the effective bandwidth ($\sigma_f$) is computed from the first ($n = 1$) and second ($n = 2$) moments: